Machine-Learning-Tokyo/AI-ML-Newsletter/README.md

 # Monthly updates on AI and ML topics
 ### Issue #9: [March 2020](https://github.com/Machine-Learning-Tokyo/AI-ML-Newsletter/blob/master/issues/issue%239.md)
 - Google announced TensorFlow Quantum: An Open Source Library for Quantum Machine Learning
+- Researchers from Microsoft have created AI ethics checklist with nearly 50 engineers from a dozen tech companies
+- Google announced a new neural-network library: Neural Tangents

 ### Issue #8: [February 2020](https://github.com/Machine-Learning-Tokyo/AI-ML-Newsletter/blob/master/issues/issue%238.md)
 - Geoffrey Hinton, Yann LeCun, and Yoshua Bengio have been invited to AAAI-2020 conference to give a talk